 A VPN enables torrenting activity despite ISP blocking by encrypting your connection, thereby hiding your online activities.
 The ISP can’t detect your P2P activity, and so it won’t block it.

-A VPN also opens access to streaming, gaming and other types of content that might normally be unavailable in the U.S. Netflix, Hulu and other streaming services are legally bound to restrict access to their content to specific regions of the world.
+It also opens access to streaming, gaming, and other types of content that might normally be unavailable in the U.S. Netflix, Hulu, and other streaming services are legally bound to restrict access to their content to specific regions of the world.